lowrollr/turbozero/README.md

 Notice that in this example code we are operating on 4 dimensions, because these are vectorized operations across many 1x4x4 environments.
 With some help from our GPU we can simulataneously compute the legal actions across N boards!

-All LazyZero environments inherit from the VectEnv base class.
+All LazyZero environments inherit from the Env base class.
 Much like gymnasium, this class implements step(action) and reset():

 However, certain details make this implementation incompatible with other aspects of gymnasium, so for the time being these environments are not compatible with gymnasium tooling.